-Doctoral students will receive a set of ten (10) scenarios during exam day.
+Doctoral students will receive a set of eight (8) to ten (10) scenarios during exam day.
 The exam consists of two (2) parts.
-Part 1: The first half of the examination consists of answering 2 required questions and 2 additional questions selected from three (3) question choices.
-Part 2: The second half of the examination consists of answering four (4) questions selected from five (5) question choices.
+Part 1: The first half of the examination consists of answering two (2) required questions and two (2) additional questions selected from three (3) question choices.
+Part 2: The second half of the examination consists of answering four (4) questions selected from five (5) to seven (7) question choices.
 All the questions/scenarios are different and require reflection of past coursework, readings, discussions, experiences, and problem-solving skills.